-Invesco Indexing LLC.
-The name of the Underlying Index is a trademark of Invesco Indexing LLC and has been licensed for use for certain purposes by the Adviser.
+"Nasdaq" is a trademark of The Nasdaq OMX Group, Inc. and has been licensed for use in the name of the Underlying Index for the Fund by Invesco Indexing LLC.
+"BulletShares®" and the name of the Underlying Index are trademarks of Invesco Indexing LLC and have been licensed for use for certain purposes by the Adviser.
 The Fund and its Shares are not sponsored, endorsed, sold or promoted by Invesco Indexing LLC and Invesco Indexing LLC makes no representation regarding the advisability of investing in Shares.
 Invesco Indexing LLC makes no representation or warranty, express or implied, to the shareholders of the Fund or any member of the public regarding the advisability of investing in securities generally or in the Fund particularly or the ability of any data supplied by Invesco Indexing LLC to track general market performance.
 Invesco Indexing LLC is an affiliate of the Adviser and its relationship to the Adviser includes the licensing of certain trademarks and trade names of Invesco Indexing LLC and of the data supplied by Invesco Indexing LLC, which is determined and composed by Invesco Indexing LLC.
-Invesco Indexing LLC has no obligation to take the needs of the Adviser or the shareholders of the Fund into consideration in determining or composing the data supplied by Invesco Indexing LLC.
-Invesco Indexing LLC is not responsible for and has not participated in the determination of the prices of the Shares or the timing of the issuance or sale of the Shares.
+Invesco Indexing LLC has no obligation to take the needs of the Adviser or the shareholders of the Fund into consideration in determining, or composing the data supplied by Invesco Indexing LLC.
+Invesco Indexing LLC is not responsible for and has not participated in the determination of the prices of the Shares or the timing of the issuance or sale of such Shares.
 Invesco Indexing LLC has no obligation or liability in connection with the administration, marketing or trading of the Fund or its Shares.